-The Polk County Coordinated System will ensure that vehicle seating will not exceed the manufacturer's recommended capacity or, when applicable, the Florida Department of Transportation seating guidelines.
+The Coordinated System in Polk County will ensure that vehicle seating will not exceed the manufacturer's recommended capacity or, when applicable, the Florida Department of Transportation seating guidelines.

-Driver Identification and Uniform Requirements - 41-2.006(4)(l)
+Driver Identification and Uniform Requirements- 41-2.006(4)(I)

 Each driver must have photo identification that is in view of the passenger.
 Name patches, inscriptions or badges that affix to driver clothing are acceptable.
 For transit services, the driver photo identification shall be in a conspicuous location in the vehicle.